 4.3 You shall notify Us immediately if You become aware of any unauthorised access to, use, copying or disclosure of, any part of the Licensed Materials including any feature of the design or structure of any database by any person and permit Our staff immediate remote access to the Licensed Materials or immediate access to the Location or such other location as We consider necessary or appropriate to ensure and monitor compliance.

 5.1 Maintenance Releases or details of such releases may be issued by Us from time to time at Our discretion.
 Only the Maintenance Releases or the Current Release of the Software will be supported by Us, no other previous version of the Software.

 5.2 Support covers assistance in relation to operational errors that make the Software unusable when operated in conformity with the online user instructions in the help function in the Software or the Documentation (as the case may be).
 Such errors shall be notified by You to Our customer support department as published on the Website.
 We will use reasonable endeavours to attempt to correct such errors or assist You to avoid those errors.

 5.3 We will use reasonable endeavours to provide the Support promptly having regard to the availability of personnel, necessary supplies and facilities.

-5.6 If You make unreasonable, excessive or inappropriate use of the Support, then We may at Our discretion either suspend the Support or invoice You at Our current standard rates for the additional charges arising in respect of time spent supplying such use.
+5.5 If You make unreasonable, excessive, or inappropriate use of the Support, including but not limited to harassment, spamming, verbal or other abuse of Our staff, then We may at Our discretion either suspend the Support or invoice You at Our current standard rates for the additional charges arising in respect of time spent supplying such use.

 6 Your Obligations

-6.1 You acknowledge and agree that for Us to be able to provide the Services, You will and will procure that Your staff, consultants and contractors will:
+6.1 You acknowledge and agree that for Us to be able to provide the Services, You will and will ensure that Your staff, consultants and contractors will: